 Flexibility

-Due to the coronavirus crisis, the topic of flexibility became hugely important when numerous companies had to send their employees to work from home.
-While in some companies, such as start-ups and tech companies, location- and time-independent remote work was already the order of the day before the crisis, others were faced with the major challenge of implementing decentralized working in their organization from one day to the next.
-The benefits of flexible working soon became apparent, while many of the fears proved unfounded.
+Due to the Corona crisis, the topic of flexibility gained enormous importance when numerous companies had to send their employees to home offices.
+While in some companies, such as start-ups and tech companies, location- and time-independent remote work was already the order of the day before the crisis, others faced the major challenge of implementing decentralized work in their organization from one moment to the next.
+The advantages of flexible work soon became visible, while many of the fears proved unfounded.

-The discussion about the form in which flexibility can be made possible for employees in the company is currently being discussed under the term "hybrid work".
-Both employees and employers believe that there will no longer be a return to the status quo that existed before the crisis.
-Various studies show that the majority want more flexibility at work in the future.
-Nevertheless, most companies are still searching for the right hybrid model for their organization.
+The discussion about how flexibility can be enabled for employees in the company is currently being discussed under the term “Hybrid Work”.
+A return to the status quo as it existed before the crisis will no longer exist from the perspective of both employees and employers.
+Various studies show that the majority want to experience more flexibility at work in the future.
+Nevertheless, most companies are looking for the hybrid model that suits their organization.

 Flat hierarchies